Lebor Gabála Érenn: Origin and purpose

 The earliest surviving account of Irish origins is found in the Historia Brittonum ("History of the Britons"), written in Wales in the 9th century.
-The story likely came from a now-lost Irish source.
+The story probably came from a now-lost Irish source.
 It says that Ireland was settled by three groups of people from the Iberian Peninsula.
 The first are the people of Partholón, who all die of plague.
 The second are the people of Nemed, who eventually return to Iberia.
 The last group are led by three sons of a warrior or soldier from Hispania (mīles Hispaniae), who sail to Ireland in thirty ships.
 They see a glass tower in the middle of the sea and set out to capture it, but when they reach it, all but one of their ships are sunk.
 Only one ship is saved, and its passengers are the ancestors of all the Irish.

 When the Lebor Gabála was first compiled in the 11th century, the three waves of settlers had grown to six.
 Joseph Lennon says "These waves may, in fact, represent the redactors' attempts to account for numerous oral accounts in Irish of origin legends".
 It is also suggested that there are six waves to match the "Six Ages of the World".

 These stories continued to be enriched and elaborated upon by Irish historian-poets throughout the 9th century.
 In the 10th and 11th centuries, several long historical poems were written that were later incorporated into the scheme of LGE.
-Most of the poems on which the 11th-12th century version of LGE was based were written by the following four poets:
+Most of the poems on which the 11th–12th century version of LGE was based were written by the following four poets: